gallery

 Additional Habitat Information

-Maʻo can be found growing in coastal plains to dry forests primarily on the leeward sides of all major islands except Hawaii.
-[1] Apparently it is no longer naturally found on Kauaʻi.
+Maʻo can be found growing in coastal plains to dry forests primarily on the leeward sides of all major islands except Hawaiʻi island, and apparently no longer naturally found on Kauaʻi.
+[1]

 leaf Special Features and Information